Update: This offer for the Capital One® Spark® Miles for Business has expired. Learn more about the current offers here.

 What are other personal credit cards worth considering?

-If it’s cash back you’re after, then I think the no annual fee Citi® Double Cash Card is the best alternative, though it also has no initial bonus.
+If it’s simple cash back you’re after, then I think the no annual fee Citi® Double Cash Card is a great option, though it also has no initial bonus.

 If you’re looking for an extremely lucrative card that earns travel rewards, there are a few other options that are worth considering:

-- The American Express® Gold Card offers 4x points at US restaurants, 4x points at US supermarkets (up to $25,000 per year), and 3x points for airfare purchased directly with airlines.
-This card does have a $250 annual fee.
+- The American Express® Gold Card offers 4x points at US restaurants, 4x points at US supermarkets (up to $25,000 per year), and 3x points for airfare purchased directly with airlines, plus offers a $100 annual airline fee credit and up to a $120 annual dining credit ($250 annual fee (Rates & Fees))